-Prescription of pregabalin and gabapentin items in NHS Shropshire, Telford and Wrekin has increased by 22% between 2018/19 and 2020/21.
+Prescription of pregabalin and gabapentin items in Shropshire, Telford and Wrekin CCG has increased by 22% between 2018/19 and 2020/21.
 Although this is below the national average increase of 38% within the same timeframe, the prescribing of these items is still following an upwards trajectory.
+In 2020/21 £543,385 was spent on pregabalin and gabapentin.[epact2 2021]

 There is published evidence that both gabapentin and pregabalin are subject to abuse and misuse.
-Both medicines have known psychiatric side effects.
+Both medicines have known psychiatric side effects including euphoria.
 Individuals misusing gabapentin and pregabalin variably describe improved sociability, euphoria, relaxation and a sense of calm.
 Gabapentin and pregabalin have the propensity to cause depression of the central nervous system, resulting in drowsiness, headache, sedation, respiratory depression and in extreme circumstances, death.